Minedflayer/azure-ecommerce/README.md

 # E-Commerce Integration Pipeline

 An event-driven integration application designed to process e-commerce orders, route messages securely through cloud infrastructure, and synchronize data with a Warehouse Management System (WMS).
+The application serves the purpose of acquiring a basic understanding of event-driven applications in Azure.

 ## Architecture Overview